AryanTanwar/Agri-Blockchain/README.md

 ## 🧭 About the Project

-AgriChain is a blockchain-powered agricultural trading and logistics platform tailored for India’s farming ecosystem.
+SpashtKrishi is a blockchain-powered agricultural trading and logistics platform tailored for India’s farming ecosystem.
 It connects farmers, buyers, mandis, and transporters through a decentralized, secure, and traceable platform using smart contracts and mobile-first access.

 ---